fast-crypto-lab/rainbow-submission-round2/Alternative_Implementation/avx2/README.md

   rainbow-verify  pk_file_name  signature_file_name  file_name_to_be_signed

+5. (generate KATs) :
+  genKATs.sh
-5. (generate KATs) : The KATs will be copied to corresponding source folders. genKATs.sh
+  execute `genKATs.sh'.
+The KATs will be copied to corresponding source folders.